 In order to be able to attract one’s best possible customer, a marketer needs to know who that customer is.
-We have a good idea what that perfect customer looks like for Element Three based on the rebranding process that we executed last year.
-But we’re still honing that answer.
-Part of getting it down pat is knowing completely who we are and where we stand in the marketplace as a whole—and that’s something that Danielle Falconer, our VP of Strategy, has been working on finalizing this spring.
-Once our positioning is fully locked in, we’ll have a much clearer view of to whom we should be speaking, and how to do it.
+We have a clear understanding of what that perfect customer looks like for Element Three based on the rebranding process that we executed two years ago.
+Part of getting it down pat is knowing completely who we are and where we stand in the marketplace as a whole—and that’s something that Danielle Falconer, our VP of Strategy, focused on at the time.
+With positioning locked in, we have a much clearer view of to whom we should be speaking, and how to do it.

 Step 2: Bring the business development experts into the strategy process

 In addition to knowing as much as we can about who our ideal customer is, we need to know what that ideal customer is looking for, both from the market generally and from us specifically.
 The best way to start to bridge that gap?
 Talk to the people who actually interact directly with our prospects on a daily basis.
-Joe Mills, our Business Development Manager, and CEO Tiffany Sauder are the people who spend the most time thinking specifically about our prospects, and they’re the ones who are hearing the questions that we get asked during the buying process.
-So we’ve brought them in to help build out the overall topic structure of our content.
+Joe Mills, our Business Development Manager is the person who spends the most time thinking specifically about our prospects, and he’s the one who is hearing the questions that we get asked during the buying process.
+So we’ve brought him in to help build out the overall topic structure of our content.
 It’s really similar to the “they ask, you answer” foundations of inbound marketing.

 Step 3: Engage our subject matter experts

-The solution we’ve come up with is not to just give up on having experts talk about their work.
-Instead, the blog’s writer creates an outline based on their knowledge and research.
-That outline, then, is what goes to the SME.
-They’ll review it, and provide feedback as necessary.
-If the outline is shipshape, then cool!
-Time to start writing.
+The solution we’ve come up with is not to just give up on having experts talk about their work, but rather leverage them in a consultative manner during content creation—not leaving the writing responsibility on their shoulders.
 If there are gaps in the knowledge or just things that need a bit more depth, then the writer and the SME meet for a short discussion—usually between 15 and 30 minutes—to talk it out.
 One of the most important things we get from a subject matter expert here is real-life examples and stories of work we’ve done with clients that apply to the topic we’re writing about.

-So instead of several hours a month, SMEs are spending less than one hour typically helping out with a blog post.
+So instead of several hours a month, SMEs are spending less than one hour typically helping out with a blog post or a video.
 That means less time taken away from client work, which has the added benefit of allowing a wider range of our experts to be able to participate.

 Step 4: Opening the lab

-To try to fix that, we’re committing to a new way of thinking about how we work.
+To fix that, we committed to a new way of thinking about how we work.
 Marketing is more of a practice than it is a perfect process, and because of that we can view our work as sort of a “marketing lab” where we form hypotheses based on evidence and experience, test those hypotheses scientifically, and report on the results (internally, and to our clients, in the form of the scorecard we discussed earlier).
 Our content is then a classroom where we can share the findings of our laboratory scientists—our client teams—and learn from their experiences.

 Step 5: Engaging multimedia

 Another way for us to share our institutional knowledge is to branch out a bit in terms of the kinds of content that we create.
 We’ve definitely used video in the past—a lot, in fact, as you can see on our YouTube channel alone.
-And since video is a great way to bring SMEs into the conversation without monopolizing their time, we’re going to lean into it once again.
+And as mentioned above, we’re leaning into it once again.